markyd-XXI/photo-organize/README.md

 Tested against Ruby 3.2.2

-app\main.rs can be executed from command line to run program
+app\main.rb can be executed from command line to run program